-Graduate Aptitude Test in Engineering (GATE) is an examination conducted jointly by the Indian Institute of Science (IISc), Bangalore and the seven Indian Institutes of Technology (at Bombay, Delhi, Guwahati, Kanpur, Kharagpur, Madras and Roorkee) on behalf of the National Coordination Board (NCB)-GATE, Department of Higher Education, Ministry of Human Resource Development (MHRD), Government of India.
+Graduate Aptitude Test in Engineering (GATE) is a national examination conducted jointly by the Indian Institute of Science (IISc), Bangalore and the seven Indian Institutes of Technology (at Bombay, Delhi, Guwahati, Kanpur, Kharagpur, Madras and Roorkee) on behalf of the National Coordination Board (NCB)-GATE, Department of Higher Education, Ministry of Education (MoE), Government of India.

 Qualifying in GATE is a mandatory requirement for seeking admission and/or financial assistance to:

 Even in some colleges and institutions, which admit students without MoE scholarship/assistantship, the GATE qualification is mandatory.
 Further, many Public Sector Undertakings (PSUs) have been using the GATE score in their recruitment process.

 Age Limit: There is no age limit for the candidates.

 GATE exam is conducted once in a year, i.e., in the months of February.
 The notifications announcing the GATE exam published in the months of September in the weekly journal of nation-wide circulation (Employment News).

 The following categories of candidates ONLY are eligible to appear for GATE: